19387275-ui/AI-Decision-Support-System-Modified/Dissertation-AI-Decision-Support-System-Improved/README.md

-# AI Decision Support System for [Your Specific Domain]
+# AI Decision Support System Using Case-Based Reasoning

 ## System Overview
-This project implements an AI-powered decision support system designed to [briefly describe the system's purpose and what it does].
+This project implements an AI-powered decision support system designed to support in decision making.
 It leverages [mention key technologies/libraries, e.g., machine learning, natural language processing] to provide [mention benefits, e.g., insights, recommendations, predictions] to users.
 The system is modular, allowing for easy expansion and integration with existing workflows.

 ## How to Run the System
 To get this system up and running, please follow these steps: